rohitsoni007/mcp-gearbox-cli/README.md

 # Initialize MCP for Gemini CLI in new project directory
 mcp init my-project -a gemini

+# Initialize MCP for Google Antigravity in new project directory
+mcp init my-project -a antigravity
 ```

 #### `mcp list` Examples